Mangesh V. Nadkarni: At Pondicherry

 The influence of Sri Aurobindo's philosophy on him was gradual, and he found it intellectually most liberating and satisfying.
 He was a Yogi on the path of continuous progress, and a renowned exponent of the Integral Yoga of Sri Aurobindo and the Mother.
 He lectured many times on Sri Aurobindo's philosophy and vision.
-The Kannada translation of Aurobindo's 'Future Poetry' - Bhavishya Kavya, translated by Gourish Kaikini was done on Nadkarni's invitation and remains the onlyy known Kannada translation of the work till now.
+The Kannada translation of Aurobindo's 'Future Poetry' - Bhavishya Kavya, translated by Gourish Kaikini was done on Nadkarni's invitation and remains the only known Kannada translation of the work till now.
 Nadkarni spoke brilliantly on ‘Savitri’, a 24,000-verse epic poem by Sri Aurobindo.
 The poem recounts the saga of human victory over ignorance and the conquest of death.
 Reading ‘Savitri’ is itself considered a practice of integral yoga and a potent vehicle of aspiration.
 Nadkarni inculcated ‘Savitri’ as a mantra in his life.